 Polyester and Synthetic Fabric Rashes: Dye Allergies vs Friction Dermatitis

 Polyester and synthetic fabric rashes are among the most commonly reported skin complaints in dermatology and allergy settings across the UK.
-Whether it's the dye chemicals embedded within the material or the mechanical friction of the fabric against the skin, understanding the root cause of a reaction can be the first step towards managing symptoms effectively.
+Whether it is the dye chemicals embedded within the material or the mechanical friction of the fabric against the skin, understanding the root cause of a reaction can be the first step towards managing symptoms effectively.
 Many individuals in London and throughout the UK experience persistent, unexplained skin irritation that they may not immediately associate with their clothing.
 This article explores the key differences between textile dye allergies and friction dermatitis, explains relevant biomarkers and testing approaches, and outlines who may benefit from further investigation.

 What Are Synthetic Fabric Rashes?